Cross-Registration Information for Law Students

 - SIPA core courses are never available for cross-registration.

 The application process is described below for applying for a Business School course.

-Available courses will be posted on the Business School's cross-registration site on January 18 at 5pm
+Available courses will be posted on the Business School's cross-registration site in January 17, 2020.

 I. Law School Priority Phase The Business School has reserved a limited number of guaranteed seats for Law School students.